Heirloom and Open Pollinated Vegetable and Herb Plants

 50 days.
 This Italian heirloom is really a round, green zucchini!
 Mild tasting and tender, these are perfect orbs for stuffing.
 Vigorous, quick-growing vines.

 85 days.
 This very popular squash has a stringy flesh that is used like spaghetti.
-Introduced by the Sakata Seed Co. of Japan in 1934.
-It’s origins may have been in China.
+This variety is a true Japanese strain introduced by Sakata Seed Company of Yokohama, Japan.

 45 days.
 AAS Winner from 1938; uniform lemon-yellow, club-shaped fruit; firm flesh is of excellent quality, tasty.